jackgallivan/8080-emulator-space-invaders/README.md

 ## Installation / Run Instructions

 ### Using the latest GitHub release (Windows only)

 1. Download the zip file for the [current release]().
    - On Linux: Install the libsdl2-dev and libsdl2-mixer-dev packages

       ```
       $ sudo apt-get update
       $ sudo apt-get install libsdl2-dev
       $ sudo apt-get install libsdl2-mixer-dev
       ```
-   - On Windows: All necessary dependencies are included in the release as .dll files
+   - On Windows: All necessary dependencies are included in the release as .dll files.

 2. Extract the contents of the the zip file to a location on your PC.

 3. Open a terminal window in the project root directory and run the executable inside the program folder to start the emulator.

    ```